lemaslab/rump/README.md

 - Complex search (Ionization method: [M-H]-; Retention time tolerance: absolute, 0.05; m/z tolerance: 0.003 m/z or 10.0 ppm; Max complex peak height: 0.4)
 - Custom database search (m/z tolerance: 0.003 m/z or 10.0 ppm; Retention time tolerance: absolute, 0.2)

-### Following statistics are currently included in RUMP
+## Currently included statistical analysis

 * *Student t-test*: Test if there is a significant statistical difference of certain peak intensities between the two groups of samples.
 * *Venn diagram*: Report the number of peaks that are significantly enriched in one of the groups, and the number of peaks that have no significant difference between two groups.